 If you are unable to carry out normal activities or maintain a regular work schedule, you may qualify for more intensive case management services and additional benefits.
 CCHAP's nurse and social worker will meet with you on a regular basis to be certain that you are getting appropriate medical services and receiving any public benefits you may need.

 Whether you have symptoms or not, CCHAP’s Case Managers are committed to helping you manage your care, answer any questions you may have, and assist you with following your treatment plan, so that you may stay as healthy as possible, for as long as possible.
 Our goal is to help you avoid unnecessary and disruptive hospital visits, so that you may remain in the comfort of your own home.
 Please feel free to call us with your questions and concerns.
 Remember, there are not any stupid questions.

 Funds are used to pay for much needed client services that our grants don't cover.
-In most cases, since much of our administration expenses are paid by other funding sources, your donation can be used almost entirely to pay for client services.
-Many donations are in memory of a loved one.
+In most cases, since much of our administration expenses are paid by other funding sources, your contribution can be used almost entirely to pay for client services.
+Many contributions are in memory of a loved one.

 Checks can be made out to CCMC.
-If you wish, you can make a notation to indicate which program you would like your gift to go towards (you can also indicate which site, such as CCHAP Ukiah, Fort Bragg or Lake County).
+If you wish, you can make a notation to indicate which site or program you would like your contribution to go towards.

 Contacts (For More Information):